jj-jaguar/Syzygy-Tablebase-Downloader/README.md

 ## 📥 Installation

 ### Option 1: Run the Executable (Windows Only)
-Download the latest `SyzygyManager.exe` from the [Releases page](../../releases) and run it.
+Download the latest `Syzygy Manager.exe` from the [Releases page](../../releases) and run it.
 No Python installation required.

 ### Option 2: Run from Source (All Platforms)
 1. Install [Python 3](https://www.python.org/).